shiminki/codejam/README.md

 # codejam

-This repository consists my solution code for the 2022 Google Code Jam competiton.
+This repository consists my solution code for the 2022 Google Code Jam competiton, in which I have qualified up to Round 2.
 The codes for competition prior to 2022 are my practice solutions.
 The following table summarized my result in the competiton.

 | Round  | Score | Standings |
 | ------------- | ------------- | ------------- |